ericdrowell/ballpark/README.md

 var size = ballpark(obj).size;
 ```

-The ballpark functions returns the following object which is useful for seeing the breakdown of memory usage:
+The ballpark function returns the following object which is useful for seeing the breakdown of memory usage:

 ```
 {